Quick answer

 What Uses More Energy: Training AI or Running It?

-Training is how an AI model gets built.
-Developers feed massive amounts of text into a system and adjust hundreds of billions of internal settings until the model learns to generate language properly.
-It takes an enormous amount of computing power.
+Training is the process of building an AI model.
+Developers feed huge amounts of text into the system and adjust hundreds of billions of internal settings until the model learns how to generate useful responses.
+This requires an enormous amount of computing power.

 Training GPT-3 used an estimated 1,287 megawatt-hours.
 That is roughly the same as the yearly electricity use of 120 American homes.
 Training GPT-4 used somewhere between 27,000 and 50,000 megawatt-hours which is enough to power a small town for an entire year.